January is known as “Divorce Month”…a month when there is an increase in calls to lawyers from couples seeking to end their marriage.

 Marriage is valuable and lifegiving and remarkable and hard and incredible and stressful and empowering and frustrating and sacrificial and potential-filled.
 And, ultimately, humans are hardwired to desire permanent pair bonding.

 It’s important to proactively protect and build up this most-precious of relationships…to expect hard times, to expect to work hard to find strategies to work through them, that ultimately, years later will have a couple realize the strength that was developed in the relationship because of the weathering of those storms.

 - have an extra cup of coffee with deliberate conversation after supper,

 - take some online relationship-health quizzes and talk about the results.

 - Or go for counselling for a marriage checkup.

 - The Gottman Relationship Checkup, a helpful tool that provides both you and the therapist with valuable information on the health of your marriage across multiple facets that research has proven important to measure.
 It is completed online after registering with us for the package, prior to your sessions.
 Consider it the equivalent of the “29 point Auto Inspection” that you get for your car.

 - 2 sessions with Tami Shahnawaz to process the Gottman Relationship Checkup.
 She will review the results with you…celebrating the strengths of your relationships, and processing with you where there is a need for a “tune up”.
 She will facilitate helpful discussion between the two of you to improve the health of your marriage.

-The cost of this Marriage Checkup $230 (includes GST) for two sessions, the Gottman Relationship Checkup, and a couple copy of the Gottman Relationship Checkup report.
+The cost of this Marriage Checkup $230 (includes GST) for two sessions, with the Gottman Relationship Checkup report.
 Special price of $210 for the same package during business hours.
 Additional sessions are available at our regular rates.
 Call us at 204 275 1045 or email us today to set up